ninjatux/docker-status-checker/README.md

 Then going to `http://127.0.0.1:80/status` will trigger the check on all the endpoints configured.
 The results page will contain a simple `200 OK` if all the endpoints are up & running and a `500` with the full list of working and non working andpoint if one or more endpoint are down.

+You can specify on which port the status application will listen specifying another environment variable called `PORT`.

 The application expects the a list of endpoints separated by a comma in an environment variable called `API_HEALTH_ENDPOINTS`.